InnerSourceCommons/InnerSourcePatterns/meta/pattern-template.md

 * A particular business
 * Anonymyzed instances ex: "3 companies have proven that this is a good solution" or "A large financial services org...".

-## Status (optional)
+## Status (optional until merging)
 General pattern status is stored in githubs Label tagging - see any pull request.
-You might store other related info here info, such as "Three of us reviewed this on 2/5/17 and it needs Johns expertise before it can go further"
+Note that this github label tagging becomes less visible once the pattern is finalized and merged, so having some information in this field is helpful.
+You might store other related info here info, such as review history: "Three of us reviewed this on 2/5/17 and it needs Johns expertise before it can go further"

 ## Author(s)
 Often, this is yourself; If you need to, find someone in the InnerSource Commons to be the nominal author (As Told To); Could also be no-one if you do not want to take on authorship (common with a donut looking for a solution)